panicbit/rust-rcon/README.md

 ## Status
 - basic rcon sessions work
-- multi-packet responses are not implemented
+- multi-packet responses
+    - works with minecraft
+    - not working with factorio

 ## How to install